ringotypowriter/flaten/README.md

 ---

-## Development
+## Development and Contributing

 `flaten` is implemented in Zig 0.15.x.
-For building from source, running tests, and a detailed architecture overview, see [CONTRIBUTING.md](./CONTRIBUTING.md).

----

-## Contributing

 Bug reports, feature requests, and pull requests are welcome.

-Please read [CONTRIBUTING.md](./CONTRIBUTING.md) before opening a PR.
+For building from source, running tests, and a detailed architecture overview, please see [CONTRIBUTING.md](./CONTRIBUTING.md) before opening a PR.

 ---